mattl/dbx/howto-painting-kalyshi.md

       <div class="panel-body">

     <img class="img-thumbnail img-responsive pull-left" src="/img/xtreme-promo-image-04.jpg" />
-    <li><strong>Basecoat:</strong> Matt Black </li>
-    <li><strong>Highlight:</strong> Uniform Grey</li>

-When basecoating the armor straps, boots and belt with Matt Black take care not to over spill onto other already painted areas of the model.
-With the first layer completed you can the apply a highlight of Uniform Grey paying particular attention to the laces and panels on the boots.
+    <li><strong>Basecoat:</strong> Alien Purple</li>
+     <li><strong>Layer:</strong> Toxic Boils </li>
+     <li><strong>Wash:</strong> Purple Ink</li>
+    <li><strong>Highlight:</strong> Toxic Boils + Matt White 50/50 mix</li>
+WThe first step to painting the hair is to cover the entire Mohawk with the Alien Purple.
+A layer of Toxic Boils should be applied to the upper parts of the Mohawk followed by a Purple Ink wash to blend the two layers together.
+A 50/50 mix of Toxic Boils and Matt White can then be used to pick out the tips of individual hairs using a thin brush.
 </div>
     </div>
   </div>